May 7, 2001

 Students are expected to satisfy the eight core requirements in the following sequence:

 Faculty and administration recognize the value of small classes for teaching and learning and will work together to reduce the size of core classes whenever possible.
-Sections of the Writing and Rhetoric Seminar and of the Scholarly and Creative Inquiry Seminar will have enrollment limits of 17 students.
+Sections of the Seminars in Scholarly Inquiry will have enrollment limits of 17 students, unless instructors request an enrollment limit of 18 for pedagogical purposes.